 Summer Internship Activities and Responsibilities

-The high school interns will be supervised by a staff mentor from ShoreRivers’ Education Team and will interact with our entire staff and college summer interns.
+The high school interns will be supervised by a staff mentor from ShoreRivers’ Education Team, but will interact with our entire staff and college-aged summer interns.
 Summer interns will receive training in all internship activities and will be supervised by a staff member at all times.

 ShoreRivers’ high school summer interns will: